brahma-adshonor/gohook/README.md

 For more usage example, please refer to the example folder.

 ## Notes

 1. 32 bit mode may not work, far jump is not handled.
 2. trampoline is used to make room for the original function, it will be overwrited.
 3. in case of small function which may be inlined, gohook may fail.
 4. this library is created for integrated testing, and not fully tested in production(yet), user discretion is advised.
+5. escape analysis may be influenced: pay caution to reference type arguments, always deep copy arguments if necessary(see func_stack_test.go).